tsmanner/terrasa-private/planning.md

-Sayre won't tell them anything, would rather die and be "reborn" in service to her master
+Sayre won't tell them anything, would rather die and be "raised" in service to her master.

-Sayre Death Saves
-  pass